-The Price Medal is awarded for single investigations of outstanding merit into formation and composition of the Earth and/or planets (e.g. seismology, tectonics, geodesy, geomagnetism, solar system dynamics, meteoritics) such that younger scientists may be candidates for this award.
+The Price Medal is awarded for single investigations or a series of closely-linked investigations of outstanding merit into the formation and composition of the Earth and/or planets (e.g. seismology, tectonics, geodesy, geomagnetism, solar system dynamics, meteoritics).

 The Annual General Meeting 1992 approved the introduction of the Price Medal.
 It is to honour Professor Albert Thomas Price and was first awarded in 1994.